-This nature reserve was saved from development by the work and financial contributions of members of the Aiken County Open Land Trust.
+This nature reserve was saved from development by the work and financial contributions of members of the Aiken Land Conservancy, formerly the Aiken County Open Land Trust.

 The bay has a wide variety of wildlife.
 An increasing variety of birds are now being seen at the bay including wood ducks, Canadian Geese, Red Tail Hawks and Mississippi Kites.
 Other wildlife includes frogs, turtles, salamanders, raccoons and squirrels.